FIREARM PROHIBITIONS FOR PEOPLE SUBJECT TO DOMESTIC VIOLENCE PROTECTIVE ORDERS

 FIREARM PROHIBITIONS FOR PEOPLE Convicted of Domestic Violence misdemeanors

-In 2021, Virginia enacted legislation to prohibit people convicted of some domestic violence misdemeanors from accessing firearms—namely, those convicted of the crime of “assault and battery against a family or household member” for three years following the conviction.8 However, there are still gaps in this law that leave other victims of domestic violence crimes unprotected.
+In 2021, Virginia enacted legislation to prohibit people convicted of some domestic violence misdemeanors from accessing firearms—namely, those convicted of the crime of “assault and battery against a family or household member” for three years following the conviction.12 In 2026, this prohibition was expanded to include those convicted of assault and battery of an intimate partner, as defined above, closing the “intimate partner loophole.”13

 Virginia law, however, doesnot: